papivot/tkgs-autoscaler/Readme.md

 *Scale-up* -  If the TKG cluster **cannot schedule any pending pods due to CPU or memory pressure**, the process scales the worker node count by 1.
 Additonal scale-up is prevented, until the new node joins the cluster.
 This process is repeated until all pending pods have been successfully deployed or the cluster has reached the `MAX_NODE_COUNT`.

 *Scale-down* - If there are **no pending pods** in the cluster, attempt to scale down the cluster.
-Check if by removing one worker node, the sum of allocated resources (CPU and/or memory)  is less than the sum off thr available resources `MAX_TOTAL_CPU` or `MAX_TOTAL_MEM`.
+Check if by removing one worker node, the sum of allocated resources (CPU and/or memory)  is less than the sum off the available resources `MAX_TOTAL_CPU` or `MAX_TOTAL_MEM`.
 If so, decrease the node count by one.
 Scale-in is repeated untill the above condition is met or the `MIN_NODE_COUNT` is reached.

 ### Sample Output
 The outputs of the autoscaler may be similer to this -